nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### Modus operandi for luring ‘Din’ with a staged purchase

-25     In the process of luring out ‘Din’, Sgt Norjansher learnt that Mr Fadli’s usual order[\[note: 38\]](#Ftn_38) from Din was $30 worth of Ice.
+25     In the process of luring out ‘Din’, Sgt Norjansher learnt that Mr Fadli’s usual order[^38] from Din was $30 worth of Ice.
 He thus instructed him to call ‘Din’ to order $30 of Ice.
 Mr Fadli had made the call, and spoke on Malay.
 Din responded to the call, and started a chain of communications by call and _WhatsApp_ text.
 During these calls, the mobile phone was not placed on speaker mode, and Sgt Norjansher did not hear the voice of the person Mr Fadli was speaking to, nor the content of the message from that person.
-Sgt Norjansher had waited for Mr Fadli put down the phone, before inquiring on that aspect of the conversation, and recording this on a piece of paper[\[note: 39\]](#Ftn_39).
+Sgt Norjansher had waited for Mr Fadli put down the phone, before inquiring on that aspect of the conversation, and recording this on a piece of paper[^39].

 ### The transcript of exchanges between Fadli and ‘Din’